vladimir-vovk/breath-animation/README.md

 <img src="./screen-1.gif" width="200"></img>
 <img src="./screen-2.gif" width="200"></img>

+You can use this animation in your project.
+Please check the `src/Breath.tsx` component.

 ## Quick start

 1. Clone the repo.
 2. Change directory to the project.
 3. Run `yarn start` to start the Metro Bundler.
-4. Press `i` to start the iOS simulator, `a` to run the Android emulator or 'w' for Web.📱
+4. Press `i` to start the iOS simulator, `a` to run the Android emulator or `w` for Web.📱

 ## Available commands